Outdoor Products Hydration Reservoir Reviewed

 - Not for use in temperature of 120ºF (50ºC) or in temperatures lower than -5ºF (-20ºC).

 I feel I made a good choice with the Outdoor Products Hydrations Reservoir.
-The low profile cap of this reservoir allowed it to fit easily into may Camelbak backpack.
-(Specifications: (LxWxH) 2.00×184.108.40.206 inches.)
-The reservoir I chose is clear, but it also comes in gray.
+The low profile cap of this reservoir allowed it to fit easily into my Camelbak backpack.
+(Specifications: (LxWxH) 2.00×220.127.116.11 inches.)
 A review I read of this system complained that the water was not easily accessed with this system.
 In my experience this week, the only time I was not able to access the water easily was when there was a kink in the hose.
 This appeared to be easily corrected.
 Outdoor Products also carries backpacks, water bottles, ponchos, tarps, and dry bags for all your outdoor needs.